maaretp/ExploratoryTestingBook/manuscript/0000_Exploratory_Testing_Foundations.md

 To get to some of the samples the Wikipedia page leads you to, you have to go through a number of tools.
 For example, a great reference of eprime where there should be low number of things to detect is the Bible written in e-prime, available as pdfs.
 To get pdf to text, you will need to find a tool online for that purpose, direct copypaste messes up the structure of your data.

+The text in the Wikipedia page also can lead you into thinking about comparable products you could use to understand testing this one better.
+The claims from the specification are not only on words it would recognize but also on benefits of using it in the first place: clarity of thinking and psychological effects of writing this way leading to e.f. objective expression of feelings.

+The more you read before using the application, the higher the expectations for it are.
+First pass is most likely reading selectively, and if we really cared for claims, it would require significant effort to isolate and test them.

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide28.png)

 Now that we have an idea of the domain, let’s look at the functionality as a constraint.